speciationgenomics/speciationgenomics.github.io/_pages/11_easysfs.md

 ---

-In order to perform demographic analyses with programs such as `fastsimcoal2` or `dadi`, you need to generate or estimate a **site-frequency spectrum**.
+In order to perform demographic analyses with programs such as `fastsimcoal2` or `dadi`, you need to generate or estimate a **site-frequency spectrum** (SFS).
 There are multiple different ways to do this but one of the simplest is using [easysfs](https://github.com/isaacovercast/easySFS), a really nice python based utility that is built on top of the `dadi` libraries.

 Using `easySFS` is very straighforward.
 The first thing we will do is declare a `$VCF` variable, to make the downstream commands a bit more clear.
 We do this like so: